 Mages are characters who devote their lives to the study of magic and spells.
 Mages are permitted to use only white swords, non-chained yellow, and daggers.
 Mages may not wear armor of any kind, nor use any type of shield.
 Mages can cast the most powerful offensive magic in the Realm.
-They must wear knee-length robes as part of their costume and carry a bag or sack containing the material components of their spells.
+Mages must wear an arcane symbol to signify their character type.

-All Mages may cast the 'Feign Death' and 'Mending' spells, and the adventure-only spell 'Light' at 1st rank.
+All Mages may cast the 'Feign Death', 'Mending', and 'Detect Magic' spells, as well as the adventure-only spell 'Light' at 1st rank.

-At 2nd rank, a Mage may cast the spells 'Magic Shield' and 'Truth Speak,' and the adventure-only spell 'Comprehend Languages.'
+At 2nd rank, a Mage may cast the spells 'Magic Shield', 'Truth Speak,' and 'Magic Missile', as well as the adventure-only spell 'Comprehend Languages.'

-At 3rd rank, a Mage may cast the spells 'Burning Hands' and 'Protection from Lightning,' and the adventure-only spell 'Detect Traps.'
+At 3rd rank, a Mage may cast the spells 'Burning Hands' and 'Protection from Lightning,' and the adventureonly spell 'Detect Traps.'